Economy of Lithuania: Workforce

-The number of the population aged 15 years and over is 1.45 million, activity rate was 60 percent in 2017.
+The number of the population aged 15 years and over is 1.57 million, activity rate was 63 percent in 2025.
+In 2025, the most popular professions in Lithuania were truck drivers (6.4% of all workforce), salespeople (3.6%) and sales professionals (3.3%), chief executive officers (2.9%), cleaners (2.8%), accountants (2.1%).

 During the period of 1995–2017 average salary grew more than four times in Lithuania.
 Despite this, labour costs in Lithuania are among the lowest in the EU.
 Average monthly net salary in IV quarter 2018 was EUR 800 and increased by 9.5 percent.

 Unemployment in Lithuania has been volatile.
 Since the year 2001, the unemployment rate has decreased from almost 20% to less than 4% in 2007 thanks to two main reasons.
 Firstly, during the time of rapid economic expansion, numerous work places were established.
 This caused a decrease in the unemployment rate and a rise in staff expenses.
 Secondly, emigration has also reduced unemployment problems since accession to the EU.
 However, the economic crisis of year 2008 has lowered the need for workers, so the unemployment rate increased to 13.8% and then stabilized in the third quarter of 2009.
 Unemployment rate in I quarter of 2018 was 6.3 percent.

 Lithuania is among the top 5 countries in the world by postsecondary (tertiary) education attainment.As of 2016, 54.9% of the population aged 25 to 34, and 30.7% of the population aged 55 to 64 had completed tertiary education.
 The share of tertiary-educated 25–64-year-olds in STEM (Science, technology, engineering, and mathematics) fields in Lithuania were above the OECD average (29% and 26% respectively), similarly to business, administration and law (25% and 23% respectively).

 The level of labour productivity in Lithuania today is about one-third below the OECD average.
 Lithuania is ranked 15th in Employment Flexibility Index.